 1. Mascarpone Cheese

-Per Joachim’s Food Substitution Bible, mascarpone is a top swap.
-This Italian fresh cheese is similar in texture but richer than cream cheese.
-Still, it makes an excellent, albeit slightly more decadent, all-purpose alternative to cream cheese when used as a 1:1 substitute.
+Per David Joachim’s The Food Substitutions Bible, mascarpone is a top swap.
+This Italian fresh cheese is similar in texture to cream cheese, but even richer.
+Still, it makes an excellent (albeit slightly more decadent) all-purpose alternative to cream cheese when used as a 1:1 substitute.
 Pro tip: Add a squeeze of lemon juice to mascarpone in any recipe that relies on the slightly acidic taste that cream cheese imparts.

 2. Boursin, Alouette or Rondele Cheese Spreads

-These mass-produced cheese spreads (often found cozying up to cream cheese in the dairy aisle) are also suitable substitutes, says Joachim.
+These mass-produced cheese spreads (often found rubbing elbows with cream cheese in the dairy aisle) are also suitable substitutes, says Joachim.
 Boursin is arguably the best of the bunch, but much like cream cheese, none of these spreadable cheeses have attained gourmet status.
 In fact, what sets them apart from cream cheese is mostly just the addition of herbs, garlic and other flavorings.
 No matter which brand you choose, these spreads can be used as a 1:1 substitute for cream cheese—but only in savory dishes (because no one really wants garlic in their carrot cake).

 3. Pureed Silken or Soft Tofu